Kos & Nisyros sailing holidays

 Kamari

-Kamari - Καμάρι is the recognised name of the port and marvelous turquoise bay under Kefalos - Κέφαλος village Lat Long
+Kamári - Καμάρι is the recognised name of the port and marvelous turquoise bay Lat Long under Kéfalos - Κέφαλος village

 The GWP incorrectly calls the bay and port “Kamares” or “Kamara”, and “Palaiokastro” is locally known as the anchorage under Kastri.

-See, Kamares (Greek: Καμάρες, “arches”), the main port of Sifnos island.
+See, Kamares (Καμάρες in Greek means “arches”), the main port of Sifnos island.

-Also, the labelled ferry quay never existed and the basin is reserved for local vessels.
+Also, the labelled ferry quay never existed and the basin is reserved for local vessels and ferries.
 Fortunately, Eagleray, Navionics and C-MAP show the correct situation.

 As a result visiting yachts always go stern-to the outside, while the locals go alongside the inside.
-Freighters will use the mole near the red harbour light, and their mooring lines (partly) block the Southern side of this mole, leaving only room for one or two yachts, but you can easily place your second anchor on the blocks.
+Freighters will use the mole near the red harbour light, and their mooring lines (partly) block the southern side of this mole, leaving only room for one or two yachts, but you can easily place your second anchor on the blocks!
+Berths, water and electricity are free of charge.

-Most yachts will anchor in the bay, one of the preferred spots is South of the mole; good holding and safe during Meltemi; winds are typically either Northerlies or Southerlies, choose your anchorage accordingly; shallow in the North and deep in the South of the bay.
+Most yachts will anchor in the bay, one of the preferred spots is south of the mole; good holding and safe during Meltemi; winds are typically either northerlies or southerlies, choose your anchorage accordingly; shallow in the north and deep in the south of the bay.
+The ferry arrival is just a short importunity, but offloading of the freighter (with cement or otherwise) brings hours of trucks to the scene.

 On the ridge above the Kamari bay is Kefalos village and the ruins of the Kastro.